Enter your ZIP to find local pros.

 How do I find a reliable local furnace contractor fast?

-The fastest way to find a reliable contractor is to compare quotes from multiple licensed and insured providers.
-Look for installers with strong customer reviews, Better Business Bureau ratings, and manufacturer certifications.
-Using a service like Modernize allows you to compare vetted professionals side by side, saving time and reducing the risk of overpaying.
+The fastest way to find a reliable furnace contractor is to compare quotes from multiple licensed and insured HVAC installers.
+Look for companies with strong customer reviews, Better Business Bureau ratings, and manufacturer certifications.

 What is a good energy efficiency (AFUE) rating for a new furnace?